-Shoulder straps are also anatomically curved and made with the same breathable mesh material as the waist belt, other than the upper portion of the straps that provides most of the support.
+Shoulder straps are also anatomically curved and are mostly made with the same breathable mesh material as the hip belt, other than the upper portion that provides most of the support.
 The uppers are padded lightly with foam and covered with a softer breathable mesh.
-The wide cut of the shoulder straps provides great support, especially once we weigh the pack down with more gear.
+The wide cut of the shoulder straps provides great support, especially once the pack is weighed down with more gear.

 Along with its great comfort and easy filling and drinking, the EXP 12 receives top scores for its storage.
 At 12 liters, the overall storage volume of this pack lands in the middle of our lineup, but has an option for expansion up to 15 liters (via opening a dedicated zipper that creates the additional space).
 At first glance, we noticed the deep U-shaped zipper that opens the entire front panel of the pack.
 Once opened, there is a full-width zipper secured compartment that is approximately 6" deep located in the top section.
 Stitched to the front is a 5"x5" panel type pocket with an elasticized pump keeper loop that worked well for keeping our air pumps in one place.